edgarm1964/elastic-updown/README.md

 # elastic-updown

-`Elastic-updown` contains an elesticsearch visual, logstash configuration and a little script to enter some "sample" data into elasticsearch.
+`Elastic-updown` contains an elasticsearch/kibana visual, logstash configuration and a little script to enter some "sample" data into elasticsearch.

 ## Visual